 The movie is about a girl named Fei Fei, who learns of the legend of the Moon goddess Chang’e, who took an immortality potion.
 Sadly, she ascended to the moon and is forever waiting for the love of her life to rejoin her.

-Little girl’s mother dies, and she gives her a bunny before her death.
+The little girl’s mother dies, and she gives her a bunny before her death.
 Her life then falls into turmoil when her father decides to remarry, and she sets off to prove that Chang’e is real.

 The Little Prince (2015)